GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

  * Build hierarchical policy tag taxonomies
  * To identify which policy tag to apply to a column based on the PII/InfoType discovered

+`labels `: is an optional list of resource labels to be applied to tables where a certain PII is detected.
+Set to `[]` if not used

+Custom InfoTypes:
-PS: Custom INFO_TYPEs configured in the [DLP inspection job](../terraform/modules/dlp/main.tf) MUST be mapped here.
+Custom INFO_TYPEs configured in the [DLP inspection job](../terraform/modules/dlp/main.tf) MUST be mapped here.
 Otherwise, mapping to policy tag ids will fail.

 Dealing with Mixed PII: